Being considered a leader can be a wonderful privilege, but it also comes with a certain level of responsibility.

 If we look back through the history of the world, we’ve had many powerful and influential leaders.
 One leader I have always admired was Mahatma Ghandi, who led India to Independence from British rule in the 1940s.

-What’s even more remarkable was that Ghandi was able to influence people to stand up for their rights peacefully, without resorting to violence, a far cry from what we see in some parts of the world today.
+What’s even more remarkable was that Ghandi could influence people to stand up for their rights peacefully, without resorting to violence, a far cry from what we see in some parts of the world today.

 Using Ghandi as an example, here are five things influential leaders do better than average or poor leaders.
-These things can be applied relatively easily by anyone in a leadership capacity in order to empower others to be and do the best they can.
+Anyone in a leadership capacity can easily apply these things to empower others to be and do the best they can.

 - They stayed focused on the big picture.
 Despite the atrocities suffered by Indian people during British rule, Ghandi had one agenda — for his nation to be independent and free to govern themselves.
 That was his burning desire.
-All his actions were directed towards achieving that objective.
-Influential leaders are able to paint a more compelling future for others to buy into and act accordingly.
+He directed all his actions towards achieving that objective.
+Influential leaders can paint a more compelling future for others to buy into and act accordingly.

 - They connect well with others.
 Influential leaders have a certain charismatic appeal.
-They tend to attract the right people and are able to uplift or elevate others to a new level of performance.
+They attract the right people and can uplift or elevate others to a new level of performance.
 Ghandi’s appeal was that he was a simple man, with very few possessions.
-The way he lived his life made him more trustful and relatable to the Indian population, who in turn, were willing to follow his lead and even sacrifice their lives for a greater purpose.
+The way he lived his life made him more trustful and relatable to the Indian population, who were willing to follow his lead and even sacrifice their lives for a greater purpose.

 Our ability to influence others always starts with ourselves.
-The better we are able to lead ourselves, the better we will be able to lead and influence others.
-The things listed above are not difficult to apply, but they do require a certain level of commitment and discipline.
+The better we can lead ourselves, the better we’ll lead and influence others.
+The things listed above are not difficult to apply, but they require a certain level of commitment and discipline.
 If we follow through on them, we will become a better, more influential leader.

 Question: What is another thing influential leaders do better than average leaders?